GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/utils/logger/destination/base-log-destination.md

 #### Parameters

-  - identifier: Identifier for this destination.
+  - `identifier`: Identifier for this destination.
 Will be shown on the logs if `showIdentifier` is `true`
-  - level: Output level for this destination.
+  - `level`: Output level for this destination.
 Messages will only be shown if their output level is higher than this.
-  - showDate: Toggle for showing date in logs
+  - `showDate`: Toggle for showing date in logs
-  - dateFormatter: DateFormatter instance for formatting the date in logs.
+  - `dateFormatter`: DateFormatter instance for formatting the date in logs.
 Defaults to ISO8601 formatter.
-  - formatters: Log formatters to be applied in order before logs are outputted.
+  - `formatters`: Log formatters to be applied in order before logs are outputted.
 Defaults to empty (no formatters).
 Please see `LogFormatter` for more info.
-  - showLevel: Toggle for showing log level in logs
+  - `showLevel`: Toggle for showing log level in logs
-  - showIdentifier: Toggle for showing identifier in logs
+  - `showIdentifier`: Toggle for showing identifier in logs
-  - showThreadName: Toggle for showing thread name in logs
+  - `showThreadName`: Toggle for showing thread name in logs
-  - showFileName: Toggle for showing file name in logs
+  - `showFileName`: Toggle for showing file name in logs
-  - showLineNumber: Toggle for showing line number in logs
+  - `showLineNumber`: Toggle for showing line number in logs
-  - showFunctionName: Toggle for showing function name in logs
+  - `showFunctionName`: Toggle for showing function name in logs

 ## Properties